softwaresaved/NGCMGSoton-2015-06-21/novice/python/05-cond.md

 ![Executing a Conditional](img/python-flowchart-conditional.svg)

-Conditional statements don't have to include an `else`.
+Conditional statements don't have to necessarily include an `else`.
 If there isn't one,
 Python simply does nothing if the test is false: